Drahkcir/hotkey-backup-folder/README.md

 - numpad 9 : perform a restore of the save select by the user
 - f4 : Exit the autohotkey
 - f6 : Reload the script and load up changes

+# ToDo

+- find a way to variabilize the hotkey setup to be overridable on the ini file